 - Third-party tools or native logging functionality on your web server.

-- A GCP logging agent that supports selected third-party software and integrates with Stackdriver Logging.
+- A Google Cloud logging agent that supports selected third-party software and integrates with Cloud Logging.

 Events can be ingested: